Iamsdt/Notesv2/Courses/Data Engineering/Assignment/Intelligent Candidate-Job Matching and Analytics Platform.md

 1. **Open vs. Filled JDs**:
     - Count of JDs with `jd_status_value` as open vs. filled.
 2. **Jobs by Location and Industry**:
-    - Distribution of JDs by `pref_location` and `company_name` industry (can be inferred from job names or company profiles).
+    - Distribution of JDs by `pref_location`.
 3. **Job Designation and Skills Mapping**:
     - Top required skills for each `designation` extracted from `technical_skills`.
     - JDs grouped by designations and their respective required skill sets.
 4. **Notice Period Trends**:
-    - Average required notice period across JDs.
+    - Average required notice period across JDs. (same as cv)
 5. **Popular Job Roles**:
     - Count of JDs grouped by `designation`.